 A degree in anthropology opens doors to a number of career paths including 1) academic careers in teaching and research; 2) corporate and business careers (as many businesses look explicitly for anthropologists, recognizing the utility of their knowledge and training to, for instance, work in a culturally diverse corporate team, to examine consumer preference patterns, market research, and to operate effectively in transnational endeavors); 3) government careers (as state and local governmental organizations often employ anthropologists in planning, research, and managerial capacities); 4) Non-profit and community-based careers (as these non-governmental organizations employ anthropologists to help design and implement a wide variety of programmes, and are also frequently involved in social impacts assessments, project evaluations, and consulting).

-- The Royal Government of Bhutan (particularly in the Ministry of Home Affairs, the Department of Culture, National Statistics Bureau, and The Center for Bhutan Studies)
+- The Royal Government of Bhutan (particularly in the Ministry of Home Affairs, the Department of Culture, the National Statistics Bureau, and The Center for Bhutan Studies)

 - Local CSOs such as Tararyana, Shejun, and Music of Bhutan Research Center.